06 Fee Model

 Module revenue = 20% × 10% = 2% Treasury income = 20% × 2% = 0.4%

-The final total agreement fee is: 4% + 1% + 1.8% + 0.9% + 2% + 0.4% = 10.1%
+The final total protocol fee is: 4% + 1% + 1.8% + 0.9% + 2% + 0.4% = 10.1%

-activeValidators and exitedValidators synchronization mechanism
+activeValidators and exitedValidators Synchronization

 As mentioned in the previous example, when the Router calculates the fee allocation, the weight of the module depends on its activeValidators amount.